junxit/us-congress-bills-110/metadata.md

 - 2008-06-10 — Mr. Payne moved to suspend the rules and agree to the resolution.
 - 2008-06-10 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5149-5150)
 - 2008-06-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5149-5150)
+- 2008-06-11 — Received in the Senate.
+- 2008-06-18 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S5769)
+- 2008-06-18 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S5769)